 In a market such as Latin America, this statistic is as it should be.
 There are many reasons for the high failure rate such as market timing, not being able to find product-market-fit, disagreements between entrepreneurs, unforeseen socio-economic changes, problems in manufacturing, and plain bad luck.

 It is normal for startups to fail, especially when they have an innovative product, a common denominator for startups.
 Nonetheless, as with every failure, the lessons learned from the experience are invaluable to the entrepreneur and the ecosystem.

 Viewed from afar, this situation seems terrible.
 To work in a startup with a good team, an important mission, and a motivation to achieve it is one of the most fulfilling feelings of professional life, and to see the startup fail is extremely painful.

-However, when a startup fails there are also positive outcomes, and the bigger the failure is, the better for the ecosystem as the knowledge created by that team is dispersed to other startups in the community, helping them to grow in turn.
+However, when a startup fails there are also positive outcomes.
+The bigger the failure, the better for the ecosystem.
+The knowledge created by that team is dispersed to other startups in the community, helping them grow in turn.

 A team learns a lot in a short time through working and growing the startup.
 Later, when the startup fails, it is likely that these same people will want to be part of a new startup team, or perhaps start a company for themselves.
 In this way, everything that they have learned from the first attempt can be applied to the next, building on their experience and thus growing the ecosystem.